exectails/Mabioned/Documentation/help.md

 leaving them.

-Events typically consist of only one rectangular section and are used to control the background music, show notices telling player where they are, provide warp locations to the official servers, and more.
+Events typically consist of only one rectangular section and are used to control the background music, show notices telling players where they are, provide warp locations for the official servers, and more.

 ### Shape